 10. Calm And Tranquil Mood

-When you see wabi-sabi-inspired images, I’m sure you feel calm and tranquil.
+When you see wabi-sabi-inspired images, you feel calm and tranquil.
 Wabi originally referred to the loneliness of living in nature and isolation from society.
 It changed its meaning to a more positive one over time.
-But, Wabi-Sabi refers to a quality of austere and serene beauty expressing a mood of spiritual solitude recognized in Zen Buddhist philosophy.
+However, WABI-SABI refers to a quality of austere and serene beauty expressing a mood of spiritual solitude recognized in ZEN Buddhist philosophy.